OpenZeppelin/openzeppelin-inspector/README.md

 ## Contributing

-*Contributing guidelines would go here*
+We welcome contributions from the community!
+Here's how you can get involved:

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

+If you are looking for a good place to start, find a good first issue [here](https://github.com/openzeppelin/openzeppelin-inspector/issues?q=is%3Aissue%20is%3Aopen%20label%3Agood-first-issue).

+You can open an issue for a [bug report](https://github.com/openzeppelin/openzeppelin-inspector/issues/new?assignees=&labels=T-bug%2CS-needs-triage&projects=&template=bug.yml), [feature request](https://github.com/openzeppelin/openzeppelin-inspector/issues/new?assignees=&labels=T-feature%2CS-needs-triage&projects=&template=feature.yml), or [documentation request](https://github.com/openzeppelin/openzeppelin-inspector/issues/new?assignees=&labels=T-documentation%2CS-needs-triage&projects=&template=docs.yml).

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) and check the [Security Policy](SECURITY.md) for reporting vulnerabilities.

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 — see the [LICENSE](./LICENSE) file for details.

+## Security

+For security concerns, please refer to our [Security Policy](SECURITY.md).